robweber/ha-betabrite-sign/README.md

 Integrate an LED sign that uses the [Alphasign protocol](https://www.adaptivedisplays.com/resources/documentation-and-manuals/support-documents/bid/264113/Alpha-Sign-Communications-Protocol-pn-97088061) with your [Home Assistant](https://www.home-assistant.io/) installation.
 This project seeks to provide a headless Python program that will communicate with the sign and allow for updates by either querying a Home Assistant instance or getting status updates via MQTT from Home Assistant.

 Messages are configured for the display using a simple `.yaml` configuration file.
-These can be customized by using [Jinja templating](https://palletsprojects.com/p/jinja/) to provide more advanced "on the fly" formatting.
-Furthermore, variables can be defined that pull information from Home Assistant.
+Variables can be defined that pull information from Home Assistant via the [templating engine](https://www.home-assistant.io/docs/configuration/templating/).
 These will dynamically update the sign on either a polling timer or via MQTT topics.

 ## Background